Azetidine

 Azetidine is a saturated heterocyclic organic compound containing three carbon atoms and one nitrogen atom.
 It is a liquid at room temperature with a strong odor of ammonia and is strongly basic compared to most secondary amines.

 Synthesis and occurrence

 Azetidines can be prepared by reduction of azetidinones (β-lactams) with lithium aluminium hydride.
 Even more effective is a mixture of lithium aluminium hydride and aluminium trichloride, a source of "AlClH2" and "AlCl2H".
 Azetidine can also be produced by a multistep route from 3-amino-1-propanol.

 Regio- and diastereoselective synthesis of 2-arylazetidines could be performed from appropriately substituted oxiranes via ring transformation.
 It is controlled by Baldwin's Rules with remarkable functional group tolerance.

+The Paternò−Büchi reaction has an aza analogue.

 Azetidine and its derivatives are relatively rare structural motifs in natural products.
 They are a component of mugineic acids and penaresidins.
 Perhaps the most abundant azetidine containing natural product is azetidine-2-carboxylic acid - a toxic mimic of proline.